Garmin Edge 830 Review

 Ease of Setup

 Physical AttachmentWhen you get your bike computer, the first thing you'll probably want to do is get it attached to your bike.
 The Edge 830 comes with two mounting options.
 The first is the standard mount, and it's probably the easiest of any bike computer.
-It's a simple round piece with a few hooked flanges that serve as the anchor points for two rubber bands that affix the mount to your stem.
+It's a simple round piece with a few hooked flanges that serve as the anchor points for two rubber bands that affix the mount to your stem or handlebar.

 The second option is an out-front mount.
 It's easy to attach, but does require a little more effort.
 It's secured on your handlebars with a hex bolt (hex key included).
 Garmin includes two optional rubber shims to help it properly fit your handlebar diameter.
 The beautiful thing about the out-front mount is that its connector is hinged, so you can easily open it to fit over your handlebars and then close it tightly without scraping or possibly snapping it if you're spreading it too wide.
 There's actually a third option available for mountain bikes.
 It's similar to the out-front mount, but it bends back in over the stem to be a bit more secure when you're slamming through the woods.